-* EU presidency seeking agreement by end-June on vehicle laws
+* EU presidency seeking agreement by end-June on vehicle

 * Industry says carbon limit very ambitious, wants loopholes

 BRUSSELS, May 7 The top speed of vans in the

 European Union should be electronically limited to 120 km (75

 miles) per hour, according to a proposal backed by the European

 The plan is part of a debate on how to cut carbon emissions

 and improve the fuel efficiency of Europe's vehicles.
 It would

 only become law if approved by EU member states.